 When looking at the best ENFP careers, you should consider the characteristics that people with this personality type tend to have.
 Of course, everyone is different, so some of these traits may be more obvious in some.

-Either way, you should know the major and minor characteristics of ENFP to help find a job that can utilize those things.
+Either way, you should know the major and minor characteristics of ENFP to help you find a job that can utilize those things.

 Extroversion means that you tend to like being around people, or at least you feel energized after socializing.
 While you can work alone, you may struggle to be alone all day, especially if you live alone.